rgl/loki-grafana-vagrant/README.md

 * Hosts loki.
 * Hosts Grafana.
-* Configures promtail to send the journal logs to `loki`.
+* Configures promtail to send the journal to `loki`.

-The `ubuntu` machine:
+The `ubuntu1` machine:

-* Configures docker to send the container logs to `loki`.
+* Configures loki docker driver to send the container logs to `loki`.
+* Configures promtail to send the journal to `loki`.

+The `ubuntu2` machine:

+* Configures docker to send the container logs to the journal.
-* Configures promtail to send the journal logs to `loki`.
+* Configures promtail to send the journal to `loki`.

 ## Usage